DerNeuburger/aws_sandbox/README.md

 ## VPN Connection to the Virtual Private Cloud

 In this example a cloud architecture is described using AWS CloudFormation.
 AWS EC2 server instances are created using EC2 Auto-Scaling.
-The source code of the web application is taken from an AWS S3 bucket hosted by the online academy Udacity.
+The source code of the web application is taken from an AWS S3 bucket hosted by the online academy Udacity to which the webservers have access to using a custom created AWS IAM role.
 User requests to the web application are forwarded using an Application Load Balancer.
-The load balancer is located in a public subnet and is permitted to forward the traffic via NAT gateway to a private subnet where the web server resides.
-In order to allow maintenance bastion hosts are generated in the public subnets which allow inbound SSH traffic from a specific developer IP address and have the permission to SSH into the web servers.dFormation.
-It
+The load balancer is located in a public subnet and is permitted to forward the traffic to the private subnets where the web server reside.
+For outgoing traffic to the Internet the web servers are connected to a NAT gateway.
+In order to allow maintenance a bastion host is generated in one of the public subnets which allows inbound SSH traffic from a specific developer IP address and has the permission to SSH into the web servers.

 ![Schematics of the Cloud Architecture](cloud_webapp_hosting_with_bastion_hosts/cloud_architecture.png)